Student Health Insurance

 A student may waive (decline) participation in the plan and have this health insurance charge removed only by submitting a health insurance waiver form by the posted deadline.
 If you waive Berklee's student health insurance, you are stating that you are already enrolled in a health insurance plan at a level that meets the state's minimum creditable coverage requirements.
 If a form is not submitted by the deadline, you will remain enrolled in the Student Health Insurance Plan for the policy year.

-The deadline for submitting a waiver is August 1, 2015 for the fall 2015 semester.
+The deadline for submitting an online waiver is May 9, 2016, for the summer 2016 semester, and August 1, 2016, for the fall 2016 semester.
 For more information on the waiver process, see Waiving Berklee Health Insurance.

 Please note: international students cannot waive coverage unless they are currently enrolled in an insurance plan of comparable coverage through a U.S.-based insurance carrier.
 A U.S.-based carrier means that the insurance provider issuing the plan is a U.S. or domestic company, regardless of where the policy is purchased or where the claims are processed.
 Carriers outside of the U.S., meaning foreign or foreign-based insurance companies (i.e., non-domestic or non-U.S. companies) do not meet this requirement, even if they operate satellite offices in the United States.